vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 as there is kṣaya of a tithi here, Avighnavināyaka or Arighnavrata-(1) begin on Phā.
 4th; tithi;

 four months; Ganesa worshipped.
-HV I 524-525, KKV 82-83, both quoting from Varaha 59.
+HV I 524-525, KKV 82-83, both quoting from Varāha 59.
 1-10; (2) 4th tithi on both fortnights; three years; Ganesa deity; NA 43 ( from

 Bhav U).
 Ariyogadvādasi-Bh. śu.
 12; tithi; worship of Śiva and Gauri,